Interacting with Agents

 Visual indicators differ slightly depending on input mode:

-In Agent Modality, starting a new conversation opens a fresh conversation view.
+* In **Terminal and Agent modes**, starting a new conversation opens a fresh conversation view.
 Use the conversation panel to see all active and past conversations.

 You can also start a new conversation manually at any time: